Wynntils/Wynntils-Legacy/README.md

 * `mc_username=` is your minecraft username, not email
 * `mc_accessToken=` is your access token, you may be able to find it at `.minecraft/launcher_accounts.json` or `.minecraft/launcher_profiles.json`

+Alternatively, you may use <a href="https://github.com/DJtheRedstoner/DevAuth">DevAuth</a> to authenticate.
+<br> Place the `forge-legacy` .jar in `run/mods` and configure as documented in the DevAuth readme.

 Pull Request
 ========